Dr. Emily Perkins

 Dr. Campbell grew up in the Eastern Oregon town of Heppner.
 She graduated from Oregon State/Washington State University in 2003.
 Dr. Campbell completed an Equine Internship at Bend Equine Medical Center which is a private referral/surgical practice in Bend, Oregon.
 Dr. Campbell joined Associated Veterinary Medical Center in 2004.

 Dr. Campbell and her husband Tygh live in Athena with their two daughters Kaci and Charli.
 As a family they enjoy rodeo, horses, and are actively involved in the Pendleton Round Up.

 Dr. Lindsay Benson

 Dr. Benson grew up in Bellevue, WA and earned her undergraduate degree in biology from Montana State University in Bozeman, MT.
-She worked as a veterinary technician in Bozeman, enjoying the snow and mountains, before attending Washington State University to earn her Doctor of Veterinary Medicine.
-During her years at WSU, she developed a passion for small animals, including small ruminants and camelids.
+She worked as a veterinary technician in Bozeman, enjoying the snow and mountains, before attending Washington State University earning her Doctor of Veterinary Medicine.
+During her years at WSU, she developed a passion for small animals and learning!
 Dr. Benson is certified as a Veterinary Pain Practitioner (CVPP) through the International Veterinary Academy of Pain Management.
-She is also certified by the Chi Institute of Chinese Medicine as a Veterinary Acupuncturist and has earned the Human-Animal Bond Certification through the Human Animal Bond Research Institute (HABRI) and the North American Veterinary Community (NAVC).
+She is also certified by the Chi Institute as a Veterinary Acupuncturist and has earned the Human-Animal Bond Certification through the Human Animal Bond Research Institute (HABRI) and the North American Veterinary Community (NAVC).
 In addition, she is finishing coursework to become a Certified Canine Rehabilitation Therapist (CCRT).

 Dr. Brooke Wicks